laminlabs/lamindb/README.md

 Open-source data lake & feature store for biology.

-Manage your existing R&D data & analyses in your existing infrastructure.

 ```{warning}

 Public beta: Currently only recommended for collaborators as we still make breaking changes.